Response overview

 Objectives

-1. Assist IDPs and other conflict and disaster-affected people with emergency, temporary shelter, or semi-permanent shelter support (including the
+- Assist IDPs and other conflict and disaster-affected people with emergency, temporary shelter, or semi-permanent shelter support (including the

-2. Assist returned/resettled IDPs and non-displaced stateless people with emergency, temporary shelter, or semi-permanent shelter support (including the maintenance, repair, upgrading, and replacement of existing shelters) and NFI provision to enhance protection, dignity, safety, and privacy taking into consideration of environmental aspects.
+maintenance, repair, upgrading, and replacement of existing shelters, and emergency NFI provision that enhances protection, dignity, safety, and privacy, taking into consideration environmental aspects. - Assist returned/resettled IDPs and non-displaced stateless people with emergency, temporary shelter, or semi-permanent shelter support (including the maintenance, repair, upgrading, and replacement of existing shelters) and NFI provision to enhance protection, dignity, safety, and privacy, taking into consideration environmental aspects.

-3. Strengthen settlement monitoring, service coordination and maintenance of camp infrastructure.
+- Strengthen settlement monitoring, service coordination and maintenance of camp infrastructure.

 Capacity Development